nftushar/Star-Rating-block/readme.txt

 = How to use =
-- First, install the star-rating plugin
+- First, install the text-path plugin
-- Add the star-rating block from the block category called "Widgets" in the Gutenberg editor.
+- Add the text-path block from the block category called "Widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!